 ANY OTHER URGENT BUSINESS

-There being no other business, the Lord Mayor declared the meeting closed at 6.31pm.
+There being no further or urgent items of business the Lord Mayor declared the meeting closed at 18:35pm.